The Official Guide to Cotswolds Breaks and Holidays

 The Cotswolds area is one of England's favourite destinations; famous for hundreds of honey-colour limestone villages in a beautiful rural setting.

-Spring is here.
-And the English countryside is the place to be.
+Plan ahead for the spring.
+The English countryside is the place to be.
 Go for walks on wooded footpaths and head out on cycle paths with all the family.
 Stop at a pretty pub for lunch or browse outdoor foodie markets.
-Explore the royal connections in the Cotswolds or enjoy our fantastic scenery by steam train...book now to see England at its best

 Vintage and Modern Cotswolds

 For lovers of the retro and vintage, the Cotswolds is a delight - full of experiences, inspiration and shops that you just can’t find anywhere else.
 To help you discover a new side of the Cotswolds we’ve put together four routes to lead you to places to visit, secret retro and vintage shopping and stylish places to stay - find out more

 Use our towns & villages guide to discover your favourite spot – perhaps the Capital of the Cotswolds, Cirencester, or maybe Stow on the Wold to admire the views from its hill top location.
 Our smaller towns and villages have much to offer – The Slaughters, Broad Campden, Chalford, Bibury, Longborough and many, many more each have a unique character and we’d recommend spending a day or two exploring at your leisure.

 On the edge of the Cotswolds, the Regency town of Cheltenham